Martin Bashir: BBC and ITV

-ABC and NBC
+ABC

-In 2004 Bashir moved to New York, where he worked for ABC, co-anchoring their current affairs show Nightline; along with Cynthia McFadden and Terry Moran, he took over Nightline from Ted Koppel in 2005.
+In 2004, Bashir moved to New York, where he worked for ABC, co-anchoring their current affairs show Nightline; along with Cynthia McFadden and Terry Moran, he took over Nightline from Ted Koppel in 2005.

 In 2008, while working as a reporter for Nightline, Bashir was suspended from ABC News after making remarks in a speech at the Asian American Journalists Association convention in Chicago that were described as "crude and sexist".
 He said, "I'm happy to be in the midst of so many Asian babes.
 I'm happy that the podium covers me from the waist down."
 He continued and said a speech should be "like a dress on a beautiful woman – long enough to cover the important parts and short enough to keep your interest – like my colleague Juju's", referring to his ABC News colleague Juju Chang, a reporter for 20/20.
 ABC News suspended him.
 He wrote an apology to the journalists association which stated, "Upon reflection, it was a tasteless remark that I now bitterly regret.
 I … hope that the continuing work of the organization will not be harmed or undermined by my moment of stupidity."